 (We were delighted to see that basket bags enjoyed a small come-back in the fashion world during the summer of 2017.)
 "As college girls talked "back to school," it was clear that they had switched their allegiances from saddle shoes

-to a new favorite: white bucks .
+to a new favorite: white bucks.
 The girls predicted they wouldn't be white long."

-Reference is also made to the rounded-button-collar dress shirts that were appearing on the backs of so many college men at that time.
 Here are a few short paragraphs accompanied by nine images concerning what the college girls of the early Fifties were wearing:

 "A girl can still get into college with a sweater and skirt, but for full credit she needs quantities of gadgets.
 For campus, girls stick to classic Brooks Brothers sweaters, pleated skirts, blue jeans - but go wild on accessories and underwear novelties..."